 What To Expect

 Before beginning the IPL treatment, a topical numbing cream may be applied for 10-15 minutes to help with any discomfort.
 Our certified laser expert, Dr. Ellie Zarnegar, DMSc, PA, will cleanse the treatment area, cover your eyelids with eye shields, and apply a cooling gel to the skin.
 She will then glide the device along your skin while it emits light pulses.

 After treatment, you may experience some discomfort, redness, tingling, mild mucus discharge, and slight inflammation.
 These are normal side effects and will resolve within a few hours to a few days.

-Patients begin to notice relief from dry eye within 1 to 2 IPL treatments.
+Patients begin to notice relief from the dry eye within 1 to 2 IPL treatments.
 However, for optimal results, you may need 3 to 4 treatments spaced out 3 to 4 weeks apart.
-After completing your treatment plan, we recommend maintenance sessions twice a year for long term results.
+After completing your treatment plan, we recommend maintenance sessions twice a year for long-term results.